Obstructions to the existence of M{\o}ller maps: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Federico Bambozzi, Nicola Pinamonti and Jochen Zahn for fruitful discussions and comments.
+We also would like to thank the anonymous reviewer for valuable comments and suggestions which have helped us to improve our paper.
 The work of M.B.\ and G.M.\ is supported in part by the MUR Excellence Department Project awarded to Dipartimento di Matematica, Università di Genova (CUP D33C23001110001) and it is fostered by the National Group of Mathematical Physics (GNFM-INdAM (IT)).
 A.G-S.\ is supported by Royal Society Enhancement Grants (RF\textbackslash ERE\textbackslash 210053 and RF\textbackslash ERE\textbackslash 231077).
 G.M.\ is supported by a PhD scholarship of the University of Genova (IT).
 A.S.\ gratefully acknowledges the support of the Royal Society (UK) through a Royal Society University Research Fellowship (URF\textbackslash R\textbackslash 211015) and Enhancement Grants (RF\textbackslash ERE\textbackslash 210053 and RF\textbackslash ERE\textbackslash 231077).